“Just book the flights and everything will sort itself out later.”

 This is one thing I have proven so many times.
 When you book for so many people at once, the site displays “SOLD OUT.”
 But when you book for just one or two people, you can have that same flight (same plane, same day, same time).

-For example, two weeks ago, during their PISO FARE promo, my friends and I were booking tickets to Cagayan de Oro.
+For example, two weeks ago, during a promo, my friends and I were booking tickets to Cagayan de Oro.
 There were 5 of us.
 Every date we chose, we would get a SOLD OUT display.
 But when we tried just booking for two people, suddenly some slots became available.
-So what we did were book two flights and then my friend booked the same flight for three people using a different computer.
+So what we did was book two flights and then my friend booked the same flight for three people using a different computer.
 In March, all 5 of us will fly to Cagayan de Oro.